brightcove/brightcove-player-sdk-ios-sidecarsubtitles/README.md

 \* Note that `BCOVSSSessionProvider` should come before any session providers in the chain passed to the manager when constructing the playback controller.
 This plugin is **not compatible** with the Widevine plugin.

+If you have questions or need help, we have a support forum for Brightcove's native Player SDKs at https://groups.google.com/forum/#!forum/brightcove-native-player-sdks .

 Using the Built-In PlayerUI Controls
 ---
 The code snippet above presents a video player without any controls.
 You can add playback controls to your code like this.

 Add a property to keep track of the `BCOVPUIPlayerView`: